 The Moment by Douglas Kennedy: Any of Kennedy’s works are good enough to appear on this list but I choose The Moment as I’ve listed it on my Berlin post as a recommended resource given Kennedy’s superb account of that divided city during the Cold War.
 It tells the story of a US writer who has retreated from public life in the wake of his divorce.
 A package arrives from Berlin which conjures up past memories of his brief stint there including the relationship with the only woman he truly loved.
 Read this and find yourself on the next plane to Berlin!

 The Unlikely Pilgrimage of Harold Fry by Rachel Joyce: When retired Harold Fry receives a letter from terminally-ill Queenie Hennessy, a former colleague, his walk to the post-box with his reply turns into a cross-country pilgrimage of reflection from Devon to Northumbria.
 Joyce’s description of social and geographical contemporary England is astoundingly accurate, relatable and entertaining.
 The characters are every day heroes who dispense nuggets of advice and philosophy.
-Essential reading before you visit England, get your copy from Amazon here.
+Essential reading before you visit England.

 And there you have it.
 Are these the best books to read while travelling?
 Who and what else could I include?
-My list is predominantly composed of British authors and the inclusion of only two Irish authors (3 if your count Douglas Kennedy’s Irish citizenship) will irk folks in my home country.
-Wait for my non-fiction list, I say.
+My list is predominantly composed of British authors and the inclusion of only two Irish authors (Three if you count Douglas Kennedy’s Irish citizenship) will irk folks in my home country.
+Almost half of my non-fiction list is composed of Irish authors.

 And where are the likes of Nineteen-Eighty Four, The Picture of Dorian Gray and The Boy in the Striped Pyjamas you may ask?
 Well they belong in a very special list.
 So stay tuned for that.